Classification

 • superior sagittal sinus (SSS)

-• the largest dural venous sinus, which runs in the superior aspect of the falx cerebri
+• the largest dural venous sinus, which runs along the superior aspect of the falx cerebri (from the foramen caecum anteriorly to its termination at the confluence of sinuses)

-• it receives venous blood from many superficial cortical veins and is connected with the superficial middle cerebral vein (via the vein of Trolard)
+• receives venous blood from numerous superficial cortical veins and is connected with the superficial middle cerebral vein (via the vein of Trolard)

 • hypoplasia of the middle part